 5. After you set up the import parameters, just click the

-Import Speckle Object button.
-The specified object and all its children will be important as mesh actors.
+Receive button.
+The specified object and all its children will be important as Actors.

 All the code is available in our Github repository.
 Feel free to clone, fork and open issues!